Concept-Based Foreign Language Instruction level 1

-Foreign language teaching is a dynamic discipline: there are things learners must know, there are ideas they must understand, and there are actions they must be able to do.
-Conventionally, foreign language teachers have focused on four basic skills: listening, speaking, reading, and writing, and have overseen valuable opportunities to use students’ intellectual background knowledge to enrich the learning experience.
+Foreign language teaching is a dynamic discipline: there are things learners must know, there are big ideas they must understand, and there are skills they need to be able to demonstrate.

 This workshop will help participants answer the following questions: